 "The universe evolved literally out of nothing."

 Surely you don't believe this.
-Friends, nothing cannot do something.
+Friends, it seems patently obvious to me that nothing cannot do something.
 Nothing cannot see, smell, act, think, let alone create something.

 Can you imagine turning on the news and hearing the newscaster say: “Nothing caught doing something on film!
 Tune in at 11:00 and see the footage!"